aghagol/lane_boundary_tracker/README.md

-# batch_scripts
+# lane_boundary_tracker

-Batch scripts for preprocessing, processing (tracking), visualization and evaluation
+Batch scripts for preprocessing, processing (tracking), visualization and evaluation for lane boundary tracking algorithm.

-To run the complete "pipeline", run
+To run the complete process, run

 ```sh
 ./scripts/runall
 ```

-The `runall` scripts runs the following scripts except for visualization script `./scripts/visualize`:
+The `runall` scripts runs the following scripts except for visualization, which can be run separately through `./scripts/visualize`:

 ## Preprocessing: